London Passes: the passes to London

 Economically it already pays off from the visit of the second attraction.

-Considering that the average price of an attraction in London is about £35 (£40 if we aim for the top attractions), with two attractions you get to pay an average of £75, compared to about £65 for the 2 attraction pass, calculated considering the discounts on the site + 5% mentioned above.
+Considering that the average price of an attraction in London is about £35 (£40 if we aim for the top attractions), with 5 attractions you get to pay on average £175, against about £110 for the 5-attractions pass, calculated considering the discounts on the site + the application of the -5% discount code mentioned above.

-As a type of pass, however, it has features that make it attractive in the following cases:
+As a type of pass, however, it has characteristics that make it attractive in the following cases:

 - you have visited London before, so you have fewer things you miss to see to focus on (unless you want to revisit everything)